Chart Color Schemes

 Tennant Creek features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 60.6% of all households, including 23.8% couples with children, 19.6% couples without children, and 14.2% single parent families.
-Non-family households comprise the remaining 39.4%, with lone person households at 35.1% and group households making up 4.7% of the total.
-The median household size is 2.7 people, which is smaller than the Rest of NT average of 3.0.
+Family households account for 60.6% of all households, including 23.8% couples with children, 19.6% couples without children, and 14.2% single parent families.
+Non-family households constitute the remaining 39.4%, with lone person households at 35.1% and group households making up 4.7%.
+The median household size is 2.7 people, smaller than the Rest of NT average of 3.0.

 Frequently Asked Questions - Households